vysri/knowledge-boosting/README.md

     cd ..

 ### Training
+You can run either the baseline models (train large and small models separately before joint training) or run joing configurations.
+These configurations are under `configs/baselines` and `configs/TSE_joint` or `configs/SS_joint` depending on the task.

+Note that in the joint configurations specifically, you will need to specify the `big_model_init_ckpt` argument which is a PyTorch (.pt) model checkpoint.
+You may generate your own through training the baseline configurations provided or refer to our model checkpoints ([TSE](https://drive.google.com/file/d/11K71ElmRia_isGCFR8HLpHK9bqw-Q372/view?usp=drive_link), [SS](https://drive.google.com/file/d/1sJIH8MAvCjPKuQBcsjmenTPPGCgiSvS8/view?usp=drive_link)).

     # Usage: trainer.py [-h] --config CONFIG --run_dir RUN_DIR [--resume] [--ckpt CKPT] [--test]
     python -m src.trainer --run_dir <NAME OF DIR TO LOG RUNS> --config <configs/PATH TO CONFIG.json>